fbpx

 The 250 kilometres of varied hiking trails include:

 • The high-altitude hiking trail Grächen-Saas Fee.
-This hike starts at Hannigalp and takes about 6 hours to complete.
+This hike starts at Hannigalp and takes about 6 hours to complete

-1. Cosy skiing areas
+• Cosy skiing areas

 Grächen offers 44km of ski slopes (piste) of varying degrees of difficulty.
-The slopes are well groomed and situated.
+The slopes are well-groomed and situated.
 One can enjoy breath-taking alpine panorama scenery, including views of the famous Matterhorn, from the ski area which reaches up to 2,858 meter above sea level.

-Where to stay in Grächen
+Where to stay in Grächen?

 During our stay in Grächen, we stayed at the Aktiv Hotel & Spa Hannigalp.
 As mentioned previously, the Aktiv Hotel & Spa Hannigalp was the first hotel to be built in Grächen.
 It is currently owned and run by Oliver Andermatten which is a 4th generation family member.
 This hotel is in the car-free zone of Grächen.
 The hotel offers a free pick-up service from the centre of town like most of the other hotels in the area.

-This hotel is suitable for people of all ages but in particular people who enjoy rooms with magnificent mountain views, relaxing spa treatments and warm hospitality.
+This hotel is suitable for people of all ages but, in particular, people who enjoy rooms with magnificent mountain views, relaxing spa treatments and warm hospitality.

 On the bottom level of the hotel is a fantastic spa and wellness centre that houses several wellness activities such as jacuzzies (one indoor, one outdoor, both with spectacular mountain views), an indoor relaxing area with fireplace and mountain views, foot spas, two sauna, rain showers, etc.